FrontEndFoxes/curriculum/workshop/full-day/ch2.md

 ## Instructions

 If you need to restart your project, clone [this repo](https://github.com/VueVixens/projects/tree/master/chapter-1-end) into Code Sandbox by clicking on the **Import from GitHub** link on the bottom left of the main page, and then pasting the repo's url into the fields.
+You can also continue with the project you've created in [chapter 1](ch1.md).

 At this point, we have only a home page, but we want to add one more page to contain pet cards.
 Let's create a single-page application with a navigation bar listing "home" and "pets".
-Clicking on the "pets" page will bring us to the new page we're creating now.
+Clicking on the "pets" page will bring us to the new page we're creating now and "home" will open the page we've created in [chapter 1](ch1.md).

 ::: tip 💡
 "A single-page application (SPA) is a web application or web site that interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server" ([Wikipedia](https://en.wikipedia.org/wiki/Single-page_application))
 :::

 To create our SPA with Vue, we need to use the [vue-router](https://github.com/vuejs/vue-router).
 The vue-router is Vue's official router (the library that makes moving from page to page easy and efficient).
 It's specifically designed to work with SPAs, which have some special requirements like nested routes and passing data over the router.
 Add it to your app's dependencies (click the `Add Dependency` button and search for `vue-router`), and install it (like we did earlier with Vuetify).
+You can see it has been added in the `dependencies` object in our `package.json`.

 ## The Router